Purpose of the endeavor

 Step 5.
-The success rate found by means of this initial approach is recorded to be 40-50 % (complete answers from total answers – so for 30-40 feedbacks, one must approach around 80 persons).
-In case the number of persons required for a networking category has not been reached, it shall be supplemented by additionally contacting other persons that fall into the same category.
+The success rate found using this initial approach is recorded to be 40-50 % (complete answers from real answers – so for 30-40 feedbacks, one must approach around 80 persons).
+If the number of persons required for a networking category has not been reached, it shall be supplemented by contacting other persons that fall into the same category.

 Step 6.
 Rating the answers.